ralphsaunders/ralphsaunders.co.uk/content/debugger-first-development/debugger-first-development.md

- Despite this, I still see  developers writing things like `console.log(i + ‘ items’)`, and `console.log($(‘.some-element’).outerHeight())` &mdash; seemingly unaware of the wonderous tools that come installed with the browsers they use every day.
+ Despite this, I still see  developers writing things like `console.log(i + ‘ items’)`, and `console.log($(‘.some-element’).outerHeight())` &mdash; seemingly unaware of the wondrous tools that come installed with the browsers they use every day.

 Could you be using web inspector better?

 If you find yourself doing any of these, it’s likely you could be using web inspect better:

-- `console.log()`ing variables ad-nauseum.
+- `console.log()`ing variables ad nauseam.
 - Guessing at variable and function names.
 - Making lots of small code changes resulting in back and forth between browser and code until it’s right.